REFRACTIx/Vote-System/README.md

 a_samp.inc for Sa-Mp Team

-sscanf2 for Y_Less
+sscanf2.inc for Y_Less

-zcmd for zeex
+zcmd.inc for zeex